Agile Development Methodology: MVP Strategies and Best Practices

 • Project Complexity: Simple projects with well-defined outputs may benefit from Waterfall’s structured approach, while complex projects with uncertain requirements are better suited to Agile’s flexibility.

 • Need for Adaptability: Projects in dynamic sectors where user feedback and continuous testing are crucial should opt for Agile.
-In contrast, projects with fixed requirements and scope, where changes are minimal and predictability is valued, may find Waterfall more appropriate.
+In contrast, projects with fixed requirements and scope, where minimal changes and predictability are valued, may find Waterfall more appropriate.
+An excellent example of this is MVP development companies in India that offer Agile and Waterfall methodologies.

 • Stakeholder Involvement: Agile encourages ongoing collaboration with stakeholders, making it ideal for projects where stakeholder feedback is integral to the development process.
 Waterfall, with its sequential phases, might be preferred in environments where stakeholder inputs are limited to initial requirements gathering.